Pennsylvania Route 44: Potter and McKean counties

 PA 44 enters Stewardson Township in Potter County and becomes Pine Hill Road, passing through more of the Tiadaghton State Forest before it turns northwest and runs through the Susquehannock State Forest.
-The road winds northwest before curving to the west, coming to an intersection with PA 144 in the community of Oleona.
+The road winds northwest before it reaches the summit of Pine Hill and curves to the west to descend the hill, coming to an intersection with PA 144 in the community of Oleona.
 At this point, PA 44 and PA 144 head north concurrent on Pine Hill Road, passing through more of the Susquehannock State Forest and entering Abbott Township.
 The road runs through forests to the east of Little Kettle Creek.
 Farther north, PA 44/PA 144 leaves the state forest and continues through more wooded areas to the community of Carter Camp, where PA 144 splits from PA 44 by heading east.
 From here, PA 44 becomes Cherry Springs Road and heads northwest through forested areas of mountains.
 The road heads back into the Susquehannock State Forest and traverses Mount Brodhead, crossing into West Branch Township.
 The route curves southwest and crosses back to Abbott Township.
 PA 44 makes a sharp turn to the northwest and reenters West Branch Township, where it passes through Cherry Springs State Park before heading through the community of Cherry Springs.
 The road leaves the state forest as it runs through forested areas with a few homes, entering Summit Township.
 The route crosses back into the Susquehannock State Forest and winds northwest through more hills and mountains.
 PA 44 turns north and passes Patterson State Park.
 The road bends to the west and heads out of the state forest as it winds northwest through more rugged woodland, traversing Kaple Hill and Cochran Hill.
 The route runs to the west of Mill Creek and heads north through wooded areas with some farm fields and residences.
 PA 44 heads into Sweden Township and continues through a mix of fields and woods with some homes and commercial development, crossing the creek.
 In the community of Sweden Valley, the route comes to an intersection with US 6.
 PA 44 is named Highway to the Stars from the border between Lycoming and Potter counties north to US 6 as it passes through Cherry Springs State Park, an International Dark Sky Park that is popular among astronomers and stargazers.